mikedilger/gossip/docs/COMMANDS.md

 ### decrypt

-decrypt the ciphertext from the pubkeyhex.
+Decrypt the ciphertext from the pubkeyhex.

 **usage**:  `gossip decrypt <pubkeyhex> <ciphertext>`

 ### delete_spam_by_content

-delete all feed-displayable events with content matching the substring (including giftwraps).
+Delete all feed-displayable events with content matching the substring (including giftwraps).

 **usage**:  `gossip delete_spam_by_content`

 ### delete_relay

-delete a relay record from storage.
+Delete a relay record from storage.
+Be aware any event referencing it will cause it to be recreated.

 **usage**:  `gossip delete_relay <relayurl>`

 ### dpi

-override the DPI setting.
+Override the DPI setting.

 **usage**:  `gossip dpi <dpi>`

 ### events_of_kind

-print IDs of all events of kind=<kind>
+Print IDs of all events of kind=<kind>

 **usage**:  `gossip events_of_kind <kind>`

+### events_of_pubkey

+Print IDs of all events of pubkey=<pubkeyhex>

+**usage**:  `gossip events_of_pubkey <pubkeyhex>`

 ### events_of_pubkey_and_kind

-print IDs of all events from <pubkeyhex> of kind=<kind>
+Print IDs of all events from <pubkeyhex> of kind=<kind>

 **usage**:  `gossip events_of_pubkey_and_kind <pubkeyhex> <kind>`